Should I Use the Simplified Home Office Deduction?

 Taking the depreciation deduction with the regular method

-The regular method is the only method that lets you to deduct depreciation of your home.
+The regular method is the only method that lets you deduct depreciation of your home.

 Simplified vs. regular home office deduction: How do they compare?

-The Keeper app takes away the hassle associated with the regular method and makes the simplified method less of a no-brainer from a convenience perspective.
+The Keeper app takes away the hassle associated with the regular method and makes the simplified method less of a no-brainer, convenience-wise.
 But ease isn't the only factor to consider when you're weighing your options.

-Most taxpayers want to know, which method will lead to bigger savings on their tax returns?
+Most taxpayers want to know one simple thing: Which method will lead to bigger savings on their tax returns?

 Based on how the two methods are calculated, you'd probably assume that, the smaller your home office and the higher your rent, the more you'd save from writing off actual expenses.